-Our area is home to an almost endless list of amazing things to do, see, experience, and explore during your stay.
+Our area is home to an almost endless list of amazing things to do, see, experience, and explore during your Highway 1 Road Trip.
 Stroll the historic pier, shop at our charming antique stores, sample the renowned fresh local seafood, and fish for your own fresh catch du jour!
 You’ll be spoiled for choice when it comes to filling out an itinerary here.

 Thalassophiles will naturally be drawn to our shores and the multitude of ocean-based activities afforded by the beautiful beach.
 A wide variety of water sports — including kayaking, boogie boarding, surfing, windsurfing, and kiteboarding — are all easy to enjoy here.
 More relaxing beach adventures are always available as well, such as exploring tide pools, beachcombing, or just running your dog on the dedicated dog beach.
 Equestrian?
 Horses are allowed on the beach as well!
 In the evening, many visitors enjoy toasting marshmallows over bonfires as they watch the tide rise and the stars come out.

 Inland exploration is no less satisfying.
 Visitors are always welcome to check out the unique boutiques and antique stores in Cayucos or spend the day pampering themselves at any of our local salons and spas.
 Kids love our playgrounds and community library, and the skate park is perfect for teens.
 Adults always enjoy exploring the region’s numerous vineyards and wineries, many of which offer tastings and tours.

 Estero Bluffs State Park and Hiking Trail (3 miles away)